Australia evacuates more than 50 female Afghan athletes and dependents - ABC

 About 1,000 people have been evacuated on Australian flights and the ABC reported that among them were about 50 female athletes and their dependents, after their plight had drawn the support of several prominent former sporting figures.

+Khalida Popal, a former Afghan women's team captain now living in Denmark, hailed an important victory.

+"The women footballers have been brave and strong in a moment of crisis and we hope they will have a better life outside Afghanistan," she said.

-Nikki Dryden, who swam for Canada at two Olympic Games, worked with an Australian lawyer to complete the visa applications for the athletes that included Afghan Paralympians.
+Nikki Dryden, who swam for Canada at two Olympic Games, worked with an Australian lawyer to complete the visa applications for the athletes, who included two Afghan Paralympians.

 Amid fears a protracted visa process would scupper the plan, the refugee advocates secured the help of Australia's former soccer captain, Craig Foster, the ABC reported.